conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="local-app-finance-dev" password="eyJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6ImxvY2FsLWFwcC1maW5hbmNlLWRldiIsInZjbHVzdGVyIjoicGFzc3Rocm91Z2giLCJleHAiOjE3MzIwOTUzNjN9.-rivmwcI-zvTTqLPeO_0l3xUALz5mKtopp1YMaTswFk";
 ```

-And here is an example of using the Kafka CLI to list the topics, using this service account:
+List topics using the Kafka CLI, authenticating using our service account:

 ```bash title="List topics"
 kafka-topics --list --bootstrap-server localhost:6969 --command-config local-client.properties
 ```

-In this case, the command doesn't return anything because we have enabled the ACLs on this passthrough virtual cluster (`GATEWAY_ACL_ENABLED: true`).
-It means that my local service account doesn't have the right permissions to see any resources.
-The next step is then to give it some ACLs so it can see its topics.
+In this case, the command doesn't return anything because we have enabled ACLs on this passthrough virtual cluster (`GATEWAY_ACL_ENABLED: true`).
+It means that my local service account doesn't have the right permissions to see any resources, it's not authorized.
+Let's modify the ACLs so this service account can list topics.

 ## Create ACLs for a Local Service Account

 ### Create an ACL Admin Local Service Account

-In order to give ACLs to your application, we recommend you define an **ACL admin service account**, that will be able to **manage the ACLs of the other service accounts**.
+In order to modify the ACLs, we recommend you define a dedicated **ACL admin service account**.
-This service account must be defined in the Gateway configuration by the environment variable **`GATEWAY_SUPER_USERS`**, in the case of the `passthrough` Virtual Cluster.
-In our case, we will call this service account `local-acl-admin`.
+This is a privileged service account and must be defined in the Gateway configuration using the environment variable **`GATEWAY_SUPER_USERS`**, in the case of the `passthrough` Virtual Cluster.
+In our example, we have named this `local-acl-admin`.

-Now we're back to the [creation of a local service account](#create-a-local-service-account), but this time we will create an ACL admin service account named `local-acl-admin`.
+Repeat the steps, as before, using the name `local-acl-admin`.

 <Tabs>
 <TabItem value="Create the service account" label="Create the service account">